 For the activity side — what to actually do rather than just where to sit — our Birmingham date ideas guide shows the format, and daytime date ideas works anywhere.
 For the date itself, the complete first date guide covers openers, timing and the follow-up.
 The Arts Council notes that Leicester's cultural venues like Curve and the Phoenix are central to the city's revival — and they're quietly excellent date territory.

 For the bigger picture, our UK city dating guide compares scenes across the country, and dating in Leicester covers where people actually meet here.
 You might also compare notes with the best date spots in Manchester.
+Every guide to getting the early stage right lives in our first dates hub.

 Related reading